khgame/jsonrpc/README.md

 and there are also many benefits of code version controlling.

 > [example/spin](https://github.com/khgame/jsonrpc/blob/master/example/spin/index.ts)
-> You can clone the repo, and run `npm run ep:client` to start the example
+> You can clone the repo, and run `npm run ep:spin` to start the example

 ```js
 import {Client, Server, Method, Param, Target} from '@khgame/jsonrpc';